wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 The Default username is "adt-webmaster" and the default password is the "ISGYNS2RXBR0"

+NOTE: notice the presence of "WP Mail SMTP" as built in to the baseline

 -----------------

 ### Demo 7 (StackScript overrides for a virgin installation of the Drupal CMS from a baselined repository)